-I joined a medical device company as their founding product designer, the first designer they had ever hired.
+I joined a medical device company as their first product designer.
 Six months later, I had expanded scope, aligned engineering on a full structural redesign, and shipped a role-based clinical MVP built in Figma Make.
 No design precedent.
 No playbook.

 The UI is outdated.
 Modernize and update it.